shubhanshus/Lets-Talk/README.md

 export GOPATH=/Users/XXX/Let-s-talk-master/
 To start run model.go main.go session.go

-To run test cases:
+To run test cases for part 2:
-go test -v
+run the server.go and then do go test -v

 How to run on Window:
-go build
-./distributed_systems_final.exe
+go build inside both the client and server folder run the ./client.exe and ./server.exe files

 Directory
 css: